muratcorlu/connect-api-mocker/README.md

 ## Bandwidth simulation

-3rd parameter of api-mocker is for bandwidth limit.Metric is kilobit/sec and default value is 0(unlimited).You can use this to test your application in low bandwidth.
+3rd parameter of api-mocker is for bandwidth limit.
+Metric is kilobit/sec and default value is 0(unlimited).
+You can use this to test your application in low bandwidth.

 Example grunt configuration: